Frequently Asked Questions

 What writing genres do you support?

-We support writers of all genres, including fiction, playwrights, screenwriters, memoirists, poets, children’s writers, short story, fantasy, travel writers, creative non-fiction, etc.
+We support writers of all genres, including fiction, playwrights, screenwriters, romance writers, memoirists, poets, children’s writers, short story, fantasy, travel writers, creative non-fiction, etc.

-Dr. Gerard Collins has his BA in education and a PhD in Literature and has mentored professional and emerging writers in all of the above.
+Dr. Gerard Collins has his BA in education and a PhD in Literature and has mentored professional and emerging writers in all of the above and more.
 You can visit Gerard’s author website to learn more about him and his credentials.

 While we recognize there are differences between these fields, the bottom line is this: good storytelling and thoughtful use of language applies universally, and our ultimate goal is to help participants become better writers.